dwinston/personal-site/content/posts/worse-is-better-and-the-rule-of-least-power.md

 a sense of being "shallow", i.e. with loops and recursion avoided.
 Limiting a function's ability to "go deeper" can be related to transparency by analogy to transparency of a physical medium.
-A block of material that is relatively "clear" (an intensive property), but that has great depth (an extrinsic property), is less transparent because a signal through it has a long distance over which to attenuate.
+A block of material that is relatively "clear" (an intensive property), but that has great depth (an extensive property), is less transparent because a signal through it has a long distance over which to attenuate.
 "If it can't repeat, it's not Turing complete," yielding a less powerful but more predictable artifact.